colevandersWands/19-07-2025/content/3-variables/2-variable-names/exercise-4.md

 # Variable Names: 4

-Which two programs have the same computer instructions for the computer?
+Which two programs have the same instructions for the computer?

 <table>